murugapl/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 You could also try to get consent over the phone.
 To do this:

 1. In the **Community clinic** page, go to the **Consent** tab and filter for **No response**.
-2. Click into the child’s record and scroll down.
+2. Click into the child’s record.
-3. Click on **Get consent response**.
+3. Click on **Get verbal consent**.
 4. Phone the parent and work through the consent flow to record their response in Mavis.